Electroweak Supersymmetry around the Electroweak Scale: Low Energy Supersymmetry Phenomenology

 \section{Low Energy Supersymmetry Phenomenology}

 We study two Scenarios for gaugino masses, as given in Eqs.~(\ref{Scenario-I}) and (\ref{Scenario-II}).
 For simplicity, we will consider two cases for the scalar masses and trilinear soft $A$ terms: (A) The unversal scalar mass $m_0$ and universal/non-universal trilinear soft $A$ terms.
 This case is similar to the mSUGRA.
 (B) The universal squark and slepton soft mass $m_0$ and universal/non-universal trilinear soft $A$ terms while the non-universal Higgs soft masses.
-This case is similar to the NUHM2.
+This case is similar to the NUHM2, and then we will have larger viable parameter spaces.
+In both cases, the point why we consider the non-universal soft $A$ terms is that we want to have the viable parameter spaces with better values for $(g_{\mu}-2)/2$.
 Therefore, we will study four kinds of Scenarios: Scenario IA, Scenario IB, Scenario IIA, and Scenario IIB.
+To reduce the input papameters in the scan, we shall choose the universal squark and slepton mass, fix the trilinear soft terms and $\tan\beta$.
+Note that there is only one input parameter for gaugino mass in Scenarios I and II, we reduce 7 parameters in total.
+In the Scenarios IA and IIA, we have two input paramters $M_{1/2}$ and $m_0$.
+Also, in the Scenarios IB and IIB, we have four input paramters $M_{1/2}$, $m_0$, $m_{H_u}$ and $m_{H_d}$.